smaremanda/add-in-docs/powerpoint/office-mix/guidelines-for-creating-labs-for-mix-using-labsjs.md

 # Guidelines for creating labs for Mix using LabsJS
-Get a concise introduction to using the LabsJS JavaScript library to create Labs for Office Mix.

  _**Applies to:** apps for Office | Office Add-ins | Office Mix | PowerPoint_